Skip to main content

 Rebalancing with 15-minute delayed prices

 Allows you to rebalance your portfolios with 15-minute delayed real-time prices.
-Every time you trigger a rebalance on your portfolio(s), the market price connector fetches the latest available prices for all your positions' securities directly from SIX and uses the prices when calculating your trade orders.
+Every time you trigger a rebalance on your portfolio(s), the market price connector fetches the latest available prices for all your positions' securities and uses the prices when calculating your trade orders.

 Note

-Rebalancing will always use the latest available price it can find - if you the connector to SIX is not enabled, or if you for some reason don't get a price through the connector for a security, then the latest available price stored in FA is used.
-Also, prices fetched from SIX are converted to portfolio currency with latest fx rates stored in FA when necessary.
+Rebalancing will always use the latest available price it can find - if the connector is not enabled, or if you don't get a price through the connector, then the latest available price stored in FA is used.
+Also, prices fetched from the data connector are converted to portfolio currency with latest FX rates stored in FA when necessary.